uptonking/note4yaoo/dev-ing-log-frontend.md

 - ##  `element.innerHTML` vs `node.innerText`

-  - innerText retrieves and sets the content of the tag as plain text,
+- `innerText` retrieves and sets the content of the tag as plain text,

-    - whereas innerHTML retrieves and sets the content in HTML format.
+  - `whereas` innerHTML retrieves and sets the content in HTML format.
   - This only applies when SETTING a value.
 When you're GETTING the value HTML tags are simply stripped and you get the plain text.

 - element.innerHTML只去除标签，换行会打印出来
   - Sets or gets the HTML syntax describing the element's descendants

 - node.innerText会去除换行和首尾空格
   - Sets or gets the text between the start and end tags of the object
   - innerText gives you a style-aware, representation of the text that tries to match what's rendered in by the browser this means:
     - innerText applies text-transform and white-space rules
     - innerText trims white space between lines and adds line breaks between items
     - innerText will not return text for invisible items
     - innerText will return textContent for elements that are never rendered like `<style />`

-  - node.textContent
+- node.textContent 👍🏻
   - Gets or sets the text content of a node and its descendants.
   - Is not aware of styling and will therefore return content hidden by CSS
   - **Does not trigger a reflow** (therefore more performant)

 - node.value
   - This one depends on the element that you've targeted.
   - For the above example, `x` returns an HTMLDivElement object, which does not have a `value` property defined.
   - Input tags, for example, do define a `value` property, which refers to the "current value in the control".
   - for certain input types the returned value might not match the value the user has entered.
 For example, if the user enters a non-numeric value into an `<input type="number">` , the returned value might be an empty string instead.

 - ref
   - [Difference between innerText, innerHTML, and childNodes[].value?](https://stackoverflow.com/questions/19030742/difference-between-innertext-innerhtml-and-childnodes-value)

 - ## tree-shaking
   -  we can help terser by using the `/*#__PURE__*/` annotation